openhealthcare/opal/doc/DEVELOPERS.md

 _.fieldnames allows you to specify the list of fieldnames to serialize.
 This is particularly useful in order to specify ordering within column entry schemas.

+# Adding a controller

+Create the controller file in static/js/opal/controllers.
+Use the angular module opal.controllers
+Include this file in templates/opal.html
+Create a template url in the django layer

 # Writing Plugins

 Plugins should subclass opal.utils.plugins.OpalPlugin